 2. Take care of all needs before and during the shoot

 Make sure everyone is fed and well-rested before the shoot.
-Book at a time soon after regular nap times, bring snacks, do whatever you need.
+Book a time soon after regular nap times, bring snacks and do whatever you need.
 My favorite trick is to bring a snack, and a (non-messy) drink to sneak in between poses.
 My favorite snack options:

 Good snack options:

 It's true that family shoots always come with the usual posed and planned group shots and nice, clean portraits...
 However, much of a family photoshoot, especially with younger children, involves movement, tossing, play, and even running.
 Some of the best shots and most genuine smiles come from the more free and more playful parts of the session.
 So, be sure that the clothing, and especially the shoes, look nice, but still lend to being able to feel free and comfortable enough to jump and wiggle a little.